eXpandFramework/Reactive.XAF/src/Modules/ModelMapper/Readme.md

 ##### What is not mapped
 1. Private or internal Types.
 2. Attributes where any of their argument type is not public.
-3. Properties marked as Obsolete or non Browsable.
+3. Properties marked as Obsolete or Browsable false or DesignerSerializationVisibility hidden.
 4. Properties that lead to recursion when a new XAF model node is generated (XAF will follow all possible paths and this can recourse).
 5. DevExpress DesignTime classes.
 5. ReservedPropertyNames, ReservedPropertyTypes, ReservedPropertyInstances (see how to customize a map).